Flood Alleviation System

 Client: AC Goatham & Son

 Service: Water Treatment

-One of the largest fruit producers in the UK needed a solution to their water quality discharge and flood water alleviation.
-This system of treatment beds and water storage lagoon provided them with a quick and stream-lined solution.
+Client needed a solution to their water quality discharge and flood water alleviation.
+This system provided them with a quick and stream-lined solution.

 Benefits to the client:

 The client has been able to solve three issues with one project: treating wash water, treating sewage effluent and regulating flood waters from site.
 This means saving money and time on the installation of separate treatment systems.

 The new system is gravity fed so no mechanical pumps are needed and less energy is used.
 Wash water must be treated before being discharged into the local watercourse to meet discharge consents.
 As the client already had their new facility up and running, it was important to install the treatment beds as quickly as possible.

 JPR were on site for 10 weeks and the system is working well with good quality water from the outflow and a regulated flow from the storm water storage lagoon.
 JPR were able to work directly with the designers of the plant, Peter Brett Associates LLP (PBA) and the site agents, Lambert and Foster in addition to the designers of the water treatment system, Haycock Environmental Consultants Limited, in order to put the plans into the ground so that the clients could comply with their planning conditions.

 - Three treatment beds for the wash water used to wash and sort the apples before packing (apples are floated in water so that washing and grading can happen at the same time)

 - Treatment of the waste water from the package plant’s sewage system